Interested in obtaining a Part 107 night waiver to fly your drone at night?

 - You have a non-safety reason for turning down the flashing lights.
 You are doing wildlife monitoring and the light might scare away the animals you are studying.

 What airspace can I fly in under a night waiver?

 The waiver is good for all of Class G airspace.
 You can obtain authorizations to operate at night in Class B, C, D, or E @ the surface.
-The night waivers say, “Operations under this Waiver are to be conducted in Class G airspace only unless specific airspace authorization or Waiver is received from the FAA in accordance with § 107.41[.]”
+The night waivers typically say, “Operations under this Waiver are to be conducted in Class G airspace only unless specific airspace authorization or Waiver is received from the FAA in accordance with § 107.41[.]”
 You can apply for the night waiver and an airspace authorization at the same time OR you can do a night waiver now and then later do an airspace authorizations when needed.

-Can my company/agency/ department obtain the night?
+Can my company/agency/ police department obtain the night waiver?

 Yes, the organization can obtain one night waiver and all the employees fly under it.
 You don’t need to get a waiver for each employee.